 - getting regular, moderate exercise

-You can lower the risk of peripheral neuropathy by:
+You can lower your risk of peripheral neuropathy by:

-- knowing what toxins you might be exposed to at work or at school
+- knowing what toxins you might be exposed to at work or school

 - protecting your feet during sports, especially those that involve kicking

 - never inhaling toxins like glue to get high

 If you have diabetes, take special care of your feet.
 Wash and inspect your feet daily, and keep the skin moist with lotion.